 Entertainment in Sin City is in abundance, so much so that if you were to look at a list of all the things to do in this considerably small city, you'd assume that there were catacombs hidden beneath to house everything.
 Maybe that's an exaggeration and maybe it's not; regardless, though, the list is long and plentiful.
-In the category of nightclubs alone, there are upwards of several dozen establishments you can choose from, all providing some range of fun and excitement that caters to a large variety of people.
+In the category of nightlife alone, there are upwards of several dozen establishments you can choose from, all providing some range of fun and excitement that caters to a large variety of people.

-They say you should always save the best for last, and while each of the nightclub's on this listing are quite comparable to one another, it's hard not to look at XS and think that it overshadows the competition.
+They say you should always save the best for last, and while each of the venue's on this listing are quite comparable to one another, it's hard not to look at XS and think that it overshadows the competition.
 Located in Steve Wynn's Encore Resort, there's no doubt that there will be plenty of high end furnishings and impeccable entertainment awaiting all that wait to enter into these golden-themed establishment.
 With a budget of over $100 million, Steven Wynn has brought to life the definition of extravagance.
 Golden lace is sewn into the furniture and an alcoholic drink, costing $10,000, is made up of limited edition cognac and coupled with customized XS pearls and cufflinks.
 This one truly is for the high rollers.

 Though laced in gold, the club never finds itself falling into a rut of pretentiousness.
 The party's energy is always high and the resident entertainment provided by DJ Feed Me, Steve Aoki, Big Dee, Fabian, Kris Nilsson, and deadmau5 encourages a fun loving atmosphere.
-Beyond the club's indoor party space is an outdoor expanse surrounding XS' pool area.
+Beyond the indoor party space is an outdoor expanse surrounding XS' pool area.
 Though the pool is normally closed, every Sunday it opens up to allow guests to enjoy a little refreshment.

 XS can only be described as one of those once-in-a-lifetime experiences; one that everybody should and must experience.

-We've gotten ahead of ourselves, though, as there is an entire nightclub space that you must pass through before getting up to Chateau Gardens and Terrace.
+We've gotten ahead of ourselves, though, as there is an entire space that you must pass through before getting up to Chateau Gardens and Terrace.
 Inside, Chateau's claim to visual fame is the 10-foot elevated fireplace, where DJ Casanova and a wide range of special guest entertainment deliver on the tunes.
-There is a certain level of class within Chateau, separating it from other nightclubs that focus solely on the raw entertainment.
+There is a certain level of class within Chateau, separating it from other Las Vegas nightclubs that focus solely on the raw entertainment.
 Decorated in old world French decor, there is a lot to drink in when you step into this opulent space.
 Though you've come to party, you may start finding yourself enthralled by the little bit of French culture infused in this party space.

 There is something to be said about a nightclub who's most notable feature is a giant snake curled above the main bar.
 Much like how the snake tempted Eve into biting from the apple in the Garden of Eden, The Encore's Surrender tempts its guests to have a sinfully delicious good time.
 From top rate entertainment provided by Sky Blue, DJ Feed Me, and DJ Mighti Mi to expertly crafted beverages.

-Like many nightclubs, Surrender delivers the indoor party without a hitch; but it goes above and beyond by opening up an outdoor space for guests to filter out onto when the indoor space gets a little crowded.
+Like many others, Surrender delivers the indoor party without a hitch; but it goes above and beyond by opening up an outdoor space for guests to filter out onto when the indoor space gets a little crowded.
 What's more is that Surrender provides an extra level of entertainment in the form of club-side table gaming.
 If you're striking out in finding a dance partner, maybe you'll do better with some craps or blackjack.

 Those coming from New York City may recognize 1OAK, or 1 of a Kind, as being a quiet little lounge to relax in.
 Of course, when a new location was built in Las Vegas' Mirage Resort, a few adjustments needed to be made in order to fit the Sin City atmosphere.
 This iteration of 1 of a Kind still holds onto threads of its lounge origins through high end decor and intricate furnishings, but at it's core, it is a nightclub.